Brain Stimulation Therapies

 During the procedure:

-Like ECT, MST carries the risk of side effects that can be caused by anesthesia exposure and the induction of a seizure.
-Studies in both animals and humans have found that MST produces
+Like ECT, MST carries the risk of side effects caused by anesthesia and the induction of a seizure.
+These side effects can include the following:

 DBS: How it works

-DBS carries risks associated with any type of brain surgery.
-For example, the procedure may lead to:
+DBS carries risks associated with any brain surgery.
+For example, the procedure may lead to the following: